Nikhitha-Reddy-B/Member-Management-API/README.md

-# Member Management API
+# Member Management & Task Export API

-A full-featured Node.js + Express + TypeScript + Sequelize + PostgreSQL API for managing Members and Roles with many-to-many relationships.
+A full-featured Node.js + Express + TypeScript + Sequelize + PostgreSQL API for managing Members, Roles, and Tasks, with additional support for exporting data to Excel using a dedicated gRPC-based microservice.

 ---